Sohini3018/Gift-Shop-using-AI/README.md

 ## Usage

-1. Clone the Repository: `git clone https://github.com/Sohini3018/Gift-Shop-using-AI`
-2. Navigate to the Project Directory: `cd Gift-Shop-using-AI`
-3. Navigate to the Project folder: `cd client`
-4. Install Dependencies
-5. Start the React App: `npm start`
-6. Visit the Gifty Website:
+1. Visit the Gifty Website:
 Open your web browser and navigate to [http://localhost:3000](http://localhost:3000).
-7. You will see a start button on the homepage.
+2. You will see a start button on the homepage.
 Click on the start button.
-8. Select the recipient's relation, gender, age, budget, interests, and occasion.
+8. Mention the Food and Servings.
-9. Click the "Get Gift Suggestions" button to generate personalized gift ideas.
+9. Click the "Calculate Calories" button to generate the estimation.
-10. View the output box to see the AI-generated gift suggestions.
+10. View the output box to see the predicted calorie count.

 ## Future Enhancements

 - **User Accounts**: Implement user accounts to save preferences and gift ideas.
-- **Extended Input Options**: Provide more input options to refine gift suggestions.
+- **Extended Input Options**: Provide more input options to refine prediction.
-- **Customized Output**: Allow users to customize and edit generated gift ideas.
-- **Integration with E-Commerce**: Integrate with e-commerce platforms for direct gift purchases.

-## Conclusion

-The Gifty website front end brings the power of AI to help users find perfect gift ideas.
-It offers a user-friendly experience, responsive design, and stylish visual elements to enhance the overall user journey.
+- **Improved Accuracy**: Will work on the improvement of the model used.

 For any inquiries or feedback, contact me at [sohinismail@gmail.com](mailto:sohinismail@gmail.com).